gavincarr/usher/README.md

 `usher` is a tiny personal url shortener that manages a simple local database of `code => url` mappings, stored in a YAML text file.

-Usher mappings can be published to various backends (e.g. Amazon S3) to provide the actual redirection services.
+Usher mappings can be published to various backends (currently Amazon S3 and render.com) to provide the actual redirection services.

 Installation